 Learn more about generic project management skills needed here.

 Magnet Excellence Copywriter

 The goal of a Magnet Excellence Copywriter is to provide your team with customized content writing designed to present your story to the Magnet Certification Committee.
 Documenting the most relevant yet succinct and measurable healthcare detail possible is exactly what sets this professional apart from a Copywriter in a non-clinical setting.
 Taking the documentation and evidence presented by clinical teams and then creating a cohesive narrative will improve your chances of success.
-The Magnet Excellence Copywriter creates actionable insight from reams of documentation, creating an accurate, interesting, and compelling application.
+The ME Copywriter creates actionable insight from reams of documentation, creating an accurate, interesting, and compelling application.

 Learn more about generic Copywriter skills needed here.

 Applying a cohesive look and feel to the silos of data that make up the Magnet application is an extensive job that requires extensive experience with graphic design tools.
 The Graphic Designer working on the Magnet application must visually brand the organization across reams of data while highlighting the salient points that build interest and meet stringent criteria.
 A Magnet Graphic Designer must also be comfortable working across a variety of formats, including print, digital, and video.
 Like all Magnet Excellence professionals, the Graphic Designer must collaborate well while understanding the needs, wants, and priorities of their healthcare client.